Prevent Healthcare Data Breaches: A 12-Step Guide

-Find the right brand protection platform to stop impersonation and counterfeit abuse before it damages your business.
+Find the right brand protection platform to stop impersonation and counterfeiting before it damages your business.

 • Brand protection platforms specialize in different threat types.
 A phishing takedown tool and a counterfeit enforcement platform solve very different problems, so match the tool to your primary risk.

-• Takedown speed varies wildly between platforms.
+• Domain takedown speed varies wildly between platforms.
 Some registrars act within hours while others take weeks.
 Ask vendors about average takedown times and success rates before committing.

 • Most platforms stop at detection and removal.
-They don’t alert you when phishing attacks succeed and credentials get stolen before the takedown completes.
+They don’t alert you when phishing attacks succeed and credentials get stolen.

 • Combine domain monitoring with credential monitoring for full coverage.
 When a phishing page harvests passwords before your takedown goes through, you need to find those stolen credentials on the dark web.

-Brand impersonation isn’t just a marketing problem.
-It’s a security risk.
+Brand impersonation is a security risk, not a marketing problem.
 Attackers register lookalike domains to steal credentials.
-Counterfeiters sell fake products under your name.
-According to the 2025 Verizon DBIR, 22% of breaches involve stolen credentials.
+The 2025 Verizon DBIR found that 22% of breaches start with stolen credentials.
 Phishing pages impersonating trusted brands are one of the most common ways attackers get them.

 This guide compares 10 brand protection platforms across their specialties.
 You’ll see which tools handle domain takedowns and counterfeit enforcement.
 You’ll also learn which platforms cover social media monitoring and credential detection.